Reflections Holiday Park

 “We tell our visitors to always bring an open weave camping mat.
 The water, sand and dirt fall right through, so they’re non-slip and don’t kill the grass.”

+It’s also important your tent has adequate protection from above.
 Check your tent has a top-quality rainfly and pitch it as taut as possible.
 A plastic tarp hung above the tent (but not touching the fly) is another line of defence against the elements.

 Tip 2: Set up in the right spot